openregister/specification/content/curie-datatype.md

 mechanism to [link between them](/data-model/link).
 ***

-A **CURIE** (Compact URL) is inspired by the [CURIE Syntax 1.0](@curie) and essentially compatible with it.
-There are two key differences: only a subset of CURIEs are allowed and that the reference part complies with [the URL specification](@url) instead of the URL/URI/IRI IETF specifications.
+A **CURIE** datatype is a compact URL inspired by the [CURIE Syntax 1.0](@curie) and essentially compatible with it.
+There are two key
+differences: only a subset of CURIEs are allowed and that the reference part complies with [the URL specification](@url) instead of the URL/URI/IRI IETF specifications.

 ```elm
 type Curie =